Itggot-lukas-einlerlarsson/LaTeX-Linter/README.md

 	  \section{}

 ## Indentation rule
-  If code is in environment block, all must be indented with two spaces.
+  If code is in environment block, all data are be indented with two spaces. \begin{document} is an exception

   	  \begin{}
   	  \item